someobserver/recurgence/love/index.md

 what you may be feeling right now is the same force that bent history’s arc to precisely this moment—**the echo of every system that ever bent, under the weight of its own meaning, to one consequential moment.**

-here’s how that pattern has played out, again and again:

 ## recurgence, in time

 **every system changes the instant a new pattern is noticed.**